Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 15.md

     - It’s currently around 4 or 5 PM
     - Cal talks about how he hasn’t been here in 10 years -- this is his adopted hometown!!
 - Camille explains what the rings do to the party and does a little demonstration with Cal
-    - We all get access to the ==Message== cantrip!
+    - We all get access to the <span style="color:rgb(197, 124, 22)">Message</span> cantrip!
 The rings now function as a walkie-talkie
 - PARTY PERCEPTION CHECK
     - We see a statue at the center of town
     - IT’S A GUY DRESSED IN FARMER’S CLOTHES. **_IT’S CAL?!?!_**